At Watpac, our people are our greatest asset.

 Maare-Liis Kalamae joined Watpac in 2016 as a Building Cadet while studying Construction Management.
 When she was exploring the possibilities of a cadetship, Maare-Liis said she was adamant that she found one with a company that fostered a positive culture and also supported women within the industry.

 “My father, a design manager, told me he had worked with competent, energetic and switched-on female engineers on multiple Watpac projects and set up a meeting with one of these women to discuss what it was like to be a woman in construction,” says Maare-Liis.

 “She had nothing but praise for Watpac and their support of women – this meeting confirmed that Watpac was the right choice for me.”

 Watpac continues to provide different opportunities and responsibilities in Maare-Liis’ cadet role, as well as support and encouragement.
-Through her cadetship with Watpac, Maare-Liis says she has had the opportunity to experience all the different areas of construction such as tendering, costing, measuring, managing people and safety.
+Through her cadetship with Watpac, Maare-Liis has experienced many different areas of construction such as tendering, costing, measuring, managing people and safety.

 “Being part of Watpac’s Cadet and Engineer Peer Groups has been a highlight of my role at Watpac.